- Home

 Interventions & Assistance Programs

 There are evidence-based interventions for older adults, including programs designed specifically to prevent falls.
-The Centers for Disease Control and Prevention (CDC) has resources available for providers interested in these interventions, including a compendium of evidence based fall interventions and a guide on developing community based falls prevention programs.
-The National Council on Aging (NCOA) also has information about evidence based programs.
-A few of the interventions being conducted in Santa Cruz County include:
+The Centers for Disease Control and Prevention (CDC) has resources available for providers interested in these interventions, including a compendium of evidence-based fall interventions and a Resource Guide for developing community-based fall prevention programs.
+The National Council on Aging (NCOA) also has information about evidence-based programs.

-- No More Falls Home Checklist – request a brochure with a step-by-step checklist of fall hazards to look for in your home, via our Administrative Office, at (831) 479-6842 .
+- No More Falls Home Checklist (PDF) – request a brochure with a step-by-step checklist of fall hazards to look for in your home, via our Administrative Office, at (831) 479-6842 .

 - Seniors Council of Santa Cruz and San Benito Counties provides “A Matter of Balance” fall prevention workshops monthly.

-- Elderday Program (through Community Bridges): Offers programs to elderly residents including yoga, art, Music & Memory, independent living assistance and other activities.
+- Elderday Program (through Community Bridges) offers programs to elderly residents including yoga, art, Music & Memory, independent living assistance, and other activities.

-You can also research additional helpful programs and services for seniors through the California Department of Aging (CDA) website.
+You can also research additional programs and services for seniors through the California Department of Aging (CDA) website.